davidfang00/Julia_Hashcode2014.jl/docs/src/algos.md

 This algorithm will inherently be slower than a simple greedy algorithm and take more space as well.
 For each car, when it is ready to plan a path for the next 15 timestamps (getting ready to start a lookahead), it must first create a BFS tree from its current junction, which would be O(V) space complexity where V represents vertices or junctions.
 Traversing the BFS tree is also necessary to find an optimal path based on a distance metric so this would require O(V^15) time complexity to plan out a path for the next 15 steps (for the 15 levels of the BFS tree).
 Therefore, at the start of every 15 timestamps (beginning of lookahead), each car will have O(V^15) time complexity and O(V) space complexity.

+Originally, we ran into efficiency and memory problems with our first BFS approach because we stored each possible path and their visited streets set into a list of lists.
+This consumed a lot of memory and was highly inefficient because we didn't need to store every possible path.
+To overcome this, we created a tree structure, which only stored nodes that should be tracked, and the paths could be retrieved by backtracking.

 This algorithm greatly increases the score, but makes a tradeoff in performance: the algorithm achieves 1.3-1.45 million meters traveled, but requires 20 seconds to run to completion.
 We are willing to make this tradeoff due to the needed increase in score.